The Parish Council’s complete response can be read in the document below.

 Councillors had entered Briantspuddle in the Best Small Village Competition earlier in the year and were delighted to win this prestigious award amid very stiff competition.
-For more details read on:
+For more details click on link below:

 The Data Protection Act has been updated by the General Data Protection Regulation (GDPR) effective from 25th May 2018.
 Within Purbeck District Council guidance the Parish Council have adopted a number of policies and procedures ensuring compliance, all of which can be found under the Policies and Procedures tab.
 The Privacy Notice covering this work can be read on PDF copy by clicking on the link below

 February 2017 update – Rob Aspray, Regional Head of Development for Hastoe Housing Association and Chris McDermott, Senior Housing Officer at Purbeck District Council attended the February 2017 meeting of the Parish Council in order to hear local views.
 The Parish Council had been made aware that a landowner had offered land to be considered a Rural Exception Site but but had not been told where.
 About 20 parishioners attended but remain unaware of the proposed site.
 Rob Aspray and Chris McDermott made it clear that the Parish Council would be informed of developments.
 The matter will be discussed as an agenda item at the March Parish Council Meeting.

 The Housing Needs Survey was carried out in September 2016 by Purbeck District Council – see link below for a PDF copy of the result.

 or call 01929 556561 and they will come out within a few days.
 Sadly this means that we all pay for the poor conduct of the few!